Councils of Carthage: Synod of 345

 Around 345–348 under Gratus a synod of orthodox bishops, who had met to record their gratitude for the effective official repression of the Circumcelliones (Donatists), declared against the rebaptism of any one who had been baptized in the name of the Trinity, and adopted twelve canons of clerical discipline.

 Synod of 397

 The Council of Carthage, called the third by Denzinger, met on 28 August 397.
 It reaffirmed the canons of Hippo from 393, and issued its own.
+It was attended by Augustine of Hippo.

 One of these gives a canon of the Bible.
 The primary source of information about the third Council of Carthage comes from the Codex Canonum Ecclesiae Africanae, which presents a compilation of ordinances enacted by various church councils in Carthage during the fourth and fifth centuries.
 In one section of this code the following paragraph concerning the canon of Scripture appears.

 The "five books of Solomon", according to Augustine, were Proverbs, Ecclesiastes, Song of Songs, Wisdom of Solomon, and Ecclesiasticus.
+The two books of Esdras are interpreted by the Council of Trent as Ezra and Nehemiah.
+The four Books of Kings are 1 Samuel, 2 Samuel, 1 Kings and 2 Kings.
+The two books of Paraleipomena are 1 and 2 Chronicles.

+The council determination that 'two books of Esdras' were to be considered canonical led to some debate over which two books the council referred to.
+Prior to the publication of Jerome's Vulgate, the Vetus Latina and the Septuagint were widely used; in these translation, the two books of Esdras are Ezra–Nehemiah and 1 Esdras, and excluded 2 Esdras.

+The New Cambridge History of the Bible writes that 3 Esdras and 4 Esdras were "declared apocryphal by the Council of Trent".